openshift-kni/baremetal-deploy/install-steps.md

 NOTE: Ensure to change the appropriate variables to match your environment.

+NOTE: If you wish to use a mirrored or disconnected registry, follow the steps in the `Create a Disconnected Registry` section below.
+The section has instructions on modifying the `install-config.yaml` file that must be performed before continuing onto the following steps.

 2. Create a directory to store cluster configs
     ~~~sh
     mkdir ~/clusterconfigs